 "COMPTON CHAMBERLAIN, a parish in the southern division of the hundred of Damerham, in the county of Wilts, 6 miles W. of Wilton, and 10 from Salisbury, its post town.
 It is situated on a branch of the river Avon.
 The living is a vicarage in the diocese of Salisbury, and in the patronage of C. Penruddock, Esq.
 The church, dedicated to St. Michael, is an ancient edifice in the Gothic, style.
 It contains a monument to the memory of Colonel John Penruddock, who was beheaded by order of Cromwell for attempting to restore Charles II, The register commences in 1538."

 [Description(s) from The National Gazetteer of Great Britain and Ireland (1868) - Transcribed by Colin Hinson ©2003]

+You can see the administrative areas in which Compton Chamberlain has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 You can see maps centred on OS grid reference SU030295 (Lat/Lon: 51.064807, -1.958184), Compton Chamberlain which are provided by:

 - Bing (was Multimap)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)

 - Magic (Geographic information) (Click + on map if it doesn't show)